liquiditeam/interview-setup-full-stack/README.md

       - resources from asteroid to starship
       - set minedAt

+### Hints regarding the setup

+- zapatos is used for typesafe database access https://jawj.github.io/zapatos/

+- copy `.env.sample` to `.env`

+- `yarn dev` to start the server and codegen
+- `yarn migrate` to run migrations
+- `yarn zapatos` to generate types for zapatos

-## Bonus
+### Bonus

 - Do you know what loaders are?
 Write a loader that resolves resources for asteroids / starships

 ## Frontend Tasks

 - setup

   - typescript
   - react
   - vite or next
   - graphql client
   - any UI library (CSS library or component library)

 - home page